-Four small earthquakes shake southwest Switzerland
+Seven small earthquakes shake southwest Switzerland

 A second 3.3 tremor was recorded at 4.36am at a depth of 4.7 kilometres.
 The epicentre was towards the Wildhorn peak, about 8km southeast of the Sanetsch Pass.

-Two more tremors (2.7 and 3.3 magnitudes) were reported at 6.55am and at 7am, near Arpelistock, another peak located on the border between cantons Valais and Bern.
+Two more tremors (2.5 and 2.9 magnitudes) were reported at 6.55am and at 7am, near Arpelistock, another peak located on the border between cantons Valais and Bern.
+A new tremor occurred at 8.18am in the Wildhorn region, followed by one at 2.7 on the Richter scale at 8.47am near Anzère and a last of similar magnitude near Arpelistock at 9.54am.

 SED seismologist Philipp Kästli told the Keystone-ATS news agency that this kind of succession of tremors is not unusual.
-After the first earthquake, there were about 20 lower magnitude aftershocks.
+After the first earthquake, over fifty small aftershocks were recorded between the tremors.

 The Valais cantonal police said no damage was reported.